 (a) The Directors are responsible for planning, scheduling and initiating safety inspections and audits to verify the effectiveness of this Health, Safety and Welfare Policy and procedures and to identify any needs for remedial and corrective action.

-(b) When conducting the health and safety audits the Occupational Health and Safety Unit has the authority to require remedial action to be taken to avert imminent risks to health and/or safety.
+(b) When conducting the health and safety audits the Senior Management and Safeguarding Lead have the authority to require remedial action to be taken to avert imminent risks to health and/or safety.

-(c) Audits and Inspections will measure the Training company’s health and safety management procedures against legal requirement, pertinent Codes of Practice and Guidance Notes issued by relevant organisations.
+(c) Audits and Inspections will measure EDLounge Ltd.'s health and safety management procedures against legal requirement, pertinent Codes of Practice and Guidance Notes issued by relevant organisations.

-(d) Audits and Inspections will measure the Training company’s health and safety management procedures against legal requirement, relevant Codes of Practice and Guidance Notes issued by relevant organisations.
+(d) Audits and Inspections will measure EDLounge Ltd.’s health and safety management procedures against legal requirement, relevant Codes of Practice and Guidance Notes issued by relevant organisations.

 5. Accident Reporting and Investigation

-(a) Initial investigation of all accidents, dangerous occurrence or work related ill-health events is the responsibility of Heads of Department and Senior Managers, with referral in more serious cases directly to the Occupational Health and Safety Unit.
+(a) Initial investigation of all accidents, dangerous occurrence or work related ill-health events is the responsibility of Senior Managers, with referral in more serious cases directly to the Safeguarding Lead.

-(b) The original Accident records must be completed within each area, and are then sent within Two Days to the Occupational Health and Safety Unit for examination.
+(b) The original Accident records must be completed within each area, and are then sent within Two Days to Senior Management and Safeguarding Lead for examination.
 An email will suffice as a signature for our records.

-(c) The Occupational Health and Safety Unit is responsible for reporting relevant incidents to the enforcing Authorities under the Reporting of Injuries Diseases and Other Dangerous Occurrences Regulations 2013.4 No other unit, or area, should contact the Enforcing Authorities.
+(c) Senior Management and Safeguarding Lead are responsible for reporting relevant incidents to the enforcing Authorities under the Reporting of Injuries Diseases and Other Dangerous Occurrences Regulations 2013.4 No other unit, or area, should contact the Enforcing Authorities.

-(d) The Occupational Health and Safety Unit is responsible for reporting relevant incidents to the training company funding bodies Education Funding Agency and Skills Funding Agency as described within the Financial Memorandum. (http://skillsfundingagency.bis.gov.uk/)
+(d) Senior Management and Safeguarding Lead are responsible for reporting relevant incidents to EDLounge Ltd.'s funding bodies Education and Skills Funding Agency as described within the Financial Memorandum. (http://skillsfundingagency.bis.gov.uk/)

-(g) All other incidents must be reported to the Occupational Health and Safety Unit using the Training Company’s Incident Report Forms.
+(g) All other incidents must be reported to the Senior Management and Safeguarding Lead using EDLounge Ltd.'s Incident Report Forms.

-The policy of the Training company is to aim to provide a valued, motivated and appropriately trained workforce:
+The policy of EDLounge Ltd. is to aim to provide a valued, motivated and appropriately-trained workforce:

-(a) The Board of Directors and the Occupational Health, Safety and Security Manager are responsible for health, safety and fire training provision; each individual manager is responsible for employees within their respective area.
+(a) The Board of Directors and the Senior Management and Safeguarding Lead are responsible for health, safety and fire training provision; each individual Manager is responsible for employees within their respective area.

 (b) Managers will ensure that employees and contractors are adequately trained and instructed to ensure the requisite competence level is attained.